Royal Jordanian airline suspends flights to Iraq on security concerns

 Royal Jordanian’s suspension follows similar action by other major airlines after the downing of Malaysia Airlines Flight MH-17 on June 17 over a conflict zone in eastern Ukraine with the loss of 298 people on board.

-Air France-KLM, Britain’s Virgin Atlantic [VA.UL], Air Berlin and Poland’s LOT [LOT.UL] said earlier this week they had suspended flights over Iraq for security reasons.
+Air France-KLM, Britain’s Virgin Atlantic, Air Berlin and Poland’s LOT said earlier this week they had suspended flights over Iraq for security reasons.

+Emirates had already said it was avoiding the area..
+Germany’s Lufthansa said it was avoiding certain areas of Iraq though sticking to frequently used paths.

 Reporting by Suleiman Al-Khalidi; Editing by Lynne O'Donnell